Local Invariant Structures in the Dynamics of Capillary Water Jet: Introduction

 We name this as the \emph{twisted Duhamel formula}.
-If the hyperbolic and elliptic directions of the problem near $u_0$ are identified, then the Duhamel formula (\ref{Prototype_Duhamel}) will yield integral equations that resemble the ones in Theorem \ref{Stab_Mfd_Finite}.
-A variant of Lyapunov-Perron method is then available.
-In particular, integral equations for solutions decaying exponentially to $u_0$ can be directly deduced from (\ref{Prototype_Duhamel}) by pushing the integral bound $t_0$ to infinity.
+If the hyperbolic and elliptic directions of the problem near $0$ are identified, then the Duhamel formula (\ref{Prototype_Duhamel}) will yield integral equations that resemble the ones in Theorem \ref{Stab_Mfd_Finite}.
+A variant of Lyapunov-Perron method is then available: integral equations for solutions exponentially attracted to $0$ are deduced from (\ref{Prototype_Duhamel}) by pushing $t_0$ to infinity.

 The advantage of the paradifferential propagator method becomes clearer at this stage.
-Even though linearization in $u$ of the propagator $\bm{F}(u;t,t_0)$ might lose derivatives (i.e. $(\der_u\bm{F}\cdot\del u)(u;t,t_0):H^s_x\to H^{s-m}_x$, but the bounds of this operator still only depends on the low $H^{s_0}_x$ norm of $u$), the regularizing nature $\R(\N,u)\in H^{2s-r}_x$ \emph{balances with this loss}, as long as the index $s$ is sufficiently large.
+Even though linearization in $u$ of the propagator $\bm{F}(u;t,t_0)$ might lose derivatives (i.e. $(\der_u\bm{F}\cdot\del u)(u;t,t_0):H^s_x\to H^{s-m}_x$, but the bounds of this operator depend only on the low $H^{s_0}_x$ norm of $u$), the regularizing nature $\R(\N,u)\in H^{2s-r}_x$ \emph{balances with this loss}, as long as the index $s$ is sufficiently large.
 This enables one to solve the integral equation using standard implicit function theorems.
+On the other hand, this delicate decomposition allows the absence of gap between the stable and center-unstable spectra, which was required in most of the literature (see e.g. \cite{LZ2013,shatah2026invariant}).

-The concrete argument for water jet problem is presented in Theorem~\ref{GWP_EQ} and in Section~\ref{Sec5}.
-The former one focuses on the well-posedness of truncated system~\eqref{EQ_Red_Ext} and Section \ref{Sec5} provides the Lyapunov-Perron type argument.
-In particular, (\ref{Int_Eq_Stab}) is the integral equation satisfied by exponentially decaying solutions, and (\ref{Int_Eq_Center}) is the one used to construct the center invariant set.
+The concrete argument for water jet problem is presented in Theorem~\ref{GWP_EQ} and in Section~\ref{Sec5}-\ref{Sec6}.
+The former one focuses on the well-posedness of truncated system~\eqref{EQ_Red_Ext} and Section \ref{Sec5}-\ref{Sec6} provide the Lyapunov-Perron type argument.
+In particular, behavior along the hyperbolic directions corresponds to lower frequencies and studied in a straightforward manner; see Lemma \ref{exp(tL)}.
+Equation (\ref{Int_Eq_Stab}) is the integral equation satisfied by exponentially decaying solutions, and (\ref{Int_Eq_Center}) is the one used to construct the center invariant set.
 The key Proposition \ref{Exp_Contraction} states how the stable manifold arises from implicit function theorem, and the estimate (\ref{Ineq_d_uA_d(u)}) in the proof is where this balance of loss plays a role.
+It is also noted that the absence of spectral gap does not harm, as can be seen from (\ref{exp(tL)_mu})(\ref{Ineq_duA_su}), since the paradifferential remainders are \emph{both quadratic and smoothing}.